EthanLatimerGB/EthanLatimerGB/README.md

 ### About Me

 I am a student doing Full Stack Web development in my spare time.
-Quick familiar also with Java and the JavaFX UI library.
+Quite familiar also with Java and the JavaFX UI library.
 Looking to finally get stuck into some systems development soon.

 ### Languages
 * Java